apache/incubator-kie-kogito-runtimes/README.md

 Building a Product Tag
 ======================
+**This paragraph describes the building of a product tag when the version is > = 6.2.x!
+(for version == 6.0.x please look at the next paragraph Synching the Product Repository)**

 The community code repositories under the @droolsjbpm account contains all the code released as part of the community projects for Drools and jBPM.
 Every time a new minor or major version is released, a new community branch is created for that version.
 For instance, at the time of this writing, we have, for instance, branches *6.0.x*, *5.6.x*, *5.5.x*, etc for each minor/major version released and